terminaldweller/milla/README.md

 ## Config

-An exhaustive example is in `config-example.toml`.
+An example is provided under `config-example.toml`.
+Please note that all the config options are specific to one instance which is defined by `ircd.nameofyourinstance`.<br/>

 #### ircServer